AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 <a name="intro1"></a>
 ## Introduction: Web Production Workflow (10 min)

 > Instructor Note: In the following section, students will learn about the differences between front and back end languages.
-Discuss the topics below by dividing parts into sections.
-Ask students to define, explain, or recall any **specific** elements relating to the current topic, when applicable.
+Discuss the topics below.
+When applicable,  ask students to define, explain, or recall any **specific** elements relating to the current topic.

 The process of going from an idea to a fully developed and launched site is pretty cool!
-Just a front-end developer can't necessarily build an entire "full-stack" website that allows for the type of functionality most clients seek today such as on a e-commerce website.
-A full stack developer is someone who can work on both the back-end and front-end of a website.
+However, there are many components to building a website that allows for the type of functionality most clients seek today such as in an e-commerce website.
+A "full stack" developer is someone who can work on both the back-end and front-end of a website.
 But what exactly do those terms mean?
-Let's take a closer look at the web production workflow to help us understand.
+Let's take a closer look to help us understand the web production workflow.

 ![](assets/wp.jpg)